lfsmoura/lfsmoura.github.io/index.markdown

 ## Why do you believe in Web3?

 The Internet has brought tremendous power to people.
 Never before so many people had so much access to so much information.
 The [Open Web Platform](https://www.w3.org/wiki/Open_Web_Platform) has empowered individuals to be in control of information and to develop platforms at an unprecedented speed.
 However, Ill-intentioned companies are running amok creating wallet gardens.
-Web3 will allow a new era of openess and development for the world, specially undeveloped and unfree countries.
+Web3 will allow a new era of openness and development for the world, specially undeveloped and unfree countries.

 Lord Acton famously said, “Power tends to corrupt and absolute power corrupts absolutely”.
 I believe that the only way we could have a truly free world where individuals are truly free to pursue happiness is by decentralizing all manner of power, including access to information.

 ## What's a Zero Knowledge Proof?

 I know what it is.
-[Here it is](/assets/files/proof.bin).
+[Here is the proof](/assets/files/proof.bin).

 ## How can I contact you?